 There are touch screens throughout the building that can be used to find information about court sittings.

 The Supreme Court runs an education program for VCE students, which aligns with the VCE Legal Studies curriculum.
 Students learn about the court and its processes, and have the opportunity to observe a court case in progress.
 The maximum number of places on each program is 25.

 The Court runs history and heritage tours of the Court.
 Join a tour and explore the magnificent heritage listed 1880s building, including the library, and learn about the Court and its history.
-Tour dates and information about bookings is available via the online booking system.
+Tour dates and information about bookings is available via the online booking system on Eventbrite.